iivanoo/covid-apps-observer/data/data_jp/reports/resources/jp.go.mhlw.covid19radar___1.2.2/report.md

 <img src="1_star_reviews_wordcloud.png" alt="jp.go.mhlw.covid19radar 1 reviews"/>
 </p>

+> I couldn't go past accepting the terms and conditions of the app since it keeps giving me a network connection error but my internet works and my mobile data also works fine.
+The app has a bug making it unusable on Android 11, google pixel 4a, 5g phone 😨<br> :date: __2021-03-02 09:11:48__

+> 規約に同意して次へ進もうとすると通信エラーになり先へ進めません。<br> :date: __2021-03-02 05:12:30__

 > Is it just a mockup?<br> :date: __2021-02-26 05:43:29__

 > Worse than a fax machine.
 I've been using this app diligently since release, only to find out it hasn't been functioning for Android or iPhone for months.
 A complete wasted effort on part of developers and the government sponsors.
 These apps have proven critical in New Zealand and other countries in the fight against covid, so it's a shame that Japan didn't take it more seriously.<br> :date: __2021-02-23 00:27:33__